ckemptner/pimcore/doc/Development_Documentation/18_Tools_and_Features/25_System_Settings.md

 If you are using `Pimcore\Mail` to send emails and the Debug Mode is enabled, all emails will be sent to the debug email receivers defined in *Settings* > *System Settings* > *Email Settings* > *Debug email addresses*.
-In addition a debug information is attached to the email which shows you to who the email would be sent if the debug mode is disabled.
+In addition a debug information is attached to the email which shows you to who the email would be sent to if the debug mode would be disabled.

 To check anywhere in your own code if you are working in debug-mode, you can make use of the `PIMCORE_DEBUG` constant.